 The 2017 Chrysler 200 is a mid-size sedan that aims at heavy-hitting rivals like the Honda Accord, Toyota Camry, Chevrolet Malibu, and Ford Fusion.
-Despite a varied lineup that includes LX, Touring, Limited Platinum, 200S, and 200C Platinum models, the 200 is finding it hard to compete and Chrysler has announced that it will be discontinued.
-We don't know how soon, but 2017 could be the last model year.
+Despite a varied lineup that includes LX, Touring, Limited Platinum, 200S, and 200C Platinum models, the 200 had a difficult time finding its audience and was discontinued by the automaker after 2017.

 We give the Chrysler 200 an overall rating of 6.8 out of 10, with high marks in styling and safety.
 (Read more about how we rate cars.)

 Introduced for the 2015 model year, the changes for 2017 are minimal.
 They include additional equipment on some models and a new Dark Appearance package for the Touring model that adds 18-inch Jet Black Gloss wheels, halogen headlights with black moldings, and a gloss black exterior treatment.